 There are studies that predict that climate change will make diseases spread faster, leading to higher mortality among animals.
 This issue also has a human dimension because several of the animal diseases are zoonosis, meaning they can spread from animals to humans.

-Clearly, climate change is a big concern for the global meat and dairy industry, but we should not forget that in many low-income countries, like for instance in sub-Saharan Africa, for many people livestock rearing is a way of life.
+Clearly, climate change presents a sizable challenge for the global meat and dairy industry, but we should not forget that in many low-income countries, like for instance in sub-Saharan Africa, for many people livestock rearing is a way of life.
 The animals provide food; manure for fuel, fertilizer and building materials; wool and hides; and draught power.

 Livestock are both economically and culturally important, and in areas not suited for cultivation, they convert low-value materials such as grass and weeds into nutritious food for people.
 Pastoralist communities are perhaps the brightest example of livestock based livelihoods, and for them the effects of climate change can be detrimental.